 M. C. Escher was born in 1898 as the youngest of five sons of the hydraulic engineer George Arnold Escher in the Princessehof in Leeuwarden.
 In 1903 the family moved to Arnhem, where the young Escher completed his basic school education.
 However, he was a rather bad pupil, had to repeat two classes and, despite his talent for drawing, even had poor marks in art..
 After school, he enrolled at the Haarlem Schoof of Architecture and Decorative Arts, finishing in 1922.
 During these years he got in touch with and gained lots of experience in drawing as well as woodcuts.
 Very influencing to his artist career was the journey Escher made in 1922 through Europe.
 Escher visited Italy, and Spain, being mostly fascinated by the countrysides and the building’s designs.
 Due to the positive impressions and influences the artist gained, he visited Italy in the future more often, eventually living there, wherefore the country became an important fragment of his life and work.
 During his time in italy, Escher created ‘Still Life and Street‘, one of his most famous prints of an impossible reality.
 The image’s inspiration depicted a street in Savona, Italy.
 The picture was an early example of his playful way handling perspectives, as it looks like the books on his table leaned against the far away buildings.
 Escher travelled several times through Italy, mostly on foot or on a donkey, as well as Spain, where he studied Arabic ornamentation (Alhambra).
 In 1923 he met the Swiss Jetta Umiker, whom he married in Viareggio in 1924.
 The couple settled near Rome.

-Due to the political unease in Italy, M. C. Escher moved along with his family to Switzerland, where he was never really able to settle, while in search of the same beautiful landscaped he saw in Italy.
+Due to the rise of fascism in Italy, M. C. Escher moved along with his family to Switzerland, where he was never really able to settle, while in search of the same beautiful landscaped he saw in Italy.
 In Belgium he could not stay because of World War II and he moved to the Netherlands.
 As depressing as this period seems, it was also the most productive in Escher’s life.
 The dark and cloudy weather made him focus on his work and he completed numerous pictures during his time there with almost no break.
 His teacher Mesquita was kidnapped by the German occupiers in 1944 and murdered in the Auschwitz concentration camp.
 Escher was able to save at least a large part of Mesquita’s work.

 References and Further Reading: